About the Chautauqua Opera Conservatory and Facilities

 The Chautauqua Opera Conservatory is an intensive educational program that seeks to offer the highest caliber of training for the young singer, 18 and older.
 Under the leadership of Marlena Kleinman Malas, a select group of singers study, coach and perform in an idyllic setting on the grounds of the Chautauqua Institution in western New York State.

 Voice lessons, role preparation, vocal coachings and masterclasses are guided by a full-time staff of voice teachers, coaches and a resident stage director, along with numerous guest artists.
-Students also have the opportunity to work with and perform the pieces of contemporary composers like Ben Moore and Ricky Ian Gordon.
+Students also have the opportunity to work with and perform the pieces of contemporary composers.

-At the start of the summer, we gather in one of our newly renovated recital halls for the annual sing-in.
+At the start of the summer, the conservatory will gather in one of our newly renovated recital halls for the annual sing-in.
 Each singer presents one aria or song.
 Choose something you feel best showcases your voice.
 At the end of the summer, we have the sing-out where students typically perform whatever they like.
 Pieces have included arias, art songs, music theater, ensembles, comedy or sentimental favorites.